unaschneck/pydar/README.md

 ### TODO: Tech Debt
 * use README information to gather files for download (save computing, tech debt)
+* CSV script to be run before each pypi package update by developer not user
 * make README options for .LBL and AAREADME case-insensitive
 * set up constant config file
 * bug fix: "NOTE" in .lbl